schitresh/software_development/frameworks/react/14_lifecycle_of_effect.md

       - React won't know to re-synchronize the Effect when it changes
   - Refs because `ref.current` is mutable and changing it doesn't trigger a re-render
 - Check if constants (declarations) can be moved outside the component
-  - Or if variables (declarations) can be moved inside useEffect so that they're not react
+  - Or if variables (declarations) can be moved inside useEffect so that they're not reactive

 ### Objects and Functions as Dependencies
 - Avoid relying on objects and functions as dependencies